Truinto/DarkCodex/README.md

 # DarkCodex
 Mod for Pathfinder: Wrath of the Righteous

 :construction: <span style="color:red">**This mod is under development!
-Some features are untested and work not properly, cause crashes, or corrupt your save.**</span> :construction: \
+Some features are untested and work not properly, cause crashes, or corrupt your save.**</span> :construction:
-I made this public so people can help me with testing.
-Don't expect a full-fledged mod.

 Disclaimers
 -----------